zk228/INFO-5940-Codespace/README.md

-# Zuha Kaleem's Assignmetnt 1
+# Zuha Kaleem's Assignment 1
 This is a guide to help you run my assignment.

 ## Getting Started